-Ever thought that your indoor air quality could be far worse than that of the outdoor space—especially with regard to pollution and the resulting infections?
+Ever think indoor air quality could be far worse than outdoor spaces—especially concerning pollution and the resulting infections?

 Well, it’s the truth.
-Though most people consider their homes and offices safe havens, free from outdoor air contaminants, these places actually harbor polluted air just as the outdoor space.
+Though most people consider their homes and offices safe havens, free from outdoor air contaminants, these places actually harbor polluted air like outdoor spaces.

-In fact, experts say that indoor air pollution is, on average, 2-5 times worse compared to outdoor air pollution, which can obviously expose you to life-threatening conditions like stroke, chronic obstructive pulmonary disease, heart disease, and lung cancer.
+In fact, experts at the EPA say that indoor air pollution is, on average, two to five times worse compared to outdoor air pollution.
+This exposure can obviously expose you to life-threatening conditions like stroke, chronic obstructive pulmonary disease, heart disease, and lung cancer.

 However, the good news is that you can always avoid or minimize indoor risk factors to ensure good indoor air quality.
 So before we look at how you can ensure good indoor air quality, here are some of the most common indoor air pollution factors.